San Juan de Dios Educational Foundation: History

 The present college of San Juan de Dios Educational Foundation, Inc. (SJDEFI) was founded on the ideals of nursing and health care, which were pioneered in the Philippines by the Order of Friars Minor in 1578.
 The missionary nursing-like activities were continued by the Daughters of Charity when administration of the Hospital de San Juan de Dios was passed on to them in 1868.

 In 1913, Hospital de San Juan de Dios opened the first nursing school in the country because of the need to open a school of nursing that will scientifically train students in technical nursing service.
 With the opening of the Bachelor of Science in Medical Technology course in 1965, a Liberal Arts course was also opened in the same year.
 This laid the foundation for the conversion of the school into a College in 1973.
 60 years after, it was converted into San Juan de Dios College.
 The course Medical Technology was also added to the list of program offerings.

-On December 12, 1953, the Hospital and College were relocated to Dewey Boulevard (now Roxas Boulevard) after the original hospital was converted into Lyceum of the Philippines University in Intramuros.
+On December 12, 1953, the Hospital and College were relocated to Dewey Boulevard (now Roxas Boulevard) after the original hospital location was converted into Lyceum of the Philippines University in Intramuros.

 On April 17, 1991, the San Juan de Dios Hospital and College became an educational foundation.
 It was also during this period when the college began a new baccalaureate course, Bachelor of Science in Physical Therapy.

 The College of Nursing applied for and received its Level 1 accreditation from the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) in 2003.